What is de novo metastatic breast cancer?

 Why de novo metastatic breast cancer occurs

 There is no known biological reason that some people are diagnosed with de novo metastatic breast cancer.
-When a person is diagnosed de novo metastatic, there is often evidence of cancer cells in the breast that were not detected or treated before traveling outside of the breast.
+When a person is diagnosed de novo metastatic, there is often evidence of cancer cells in the breast that were not detected or treated before spreading outside of the breast.

 Risk factors